Karen Carpenter: Personal life

 Carpenter had a complicated relationship with her parents.
 The family moved to Los Angeles from Connecticut for Richard to enter the music business, but was not aware of Karen's musical talent.
 She continued to live with them until 1974.
 In 1976, Carpenter bought two Century City apartments that she combined into one, and the doorbell chimed the opening notes of "We've Only Just Begun."
 She collected Disney memorabilia and liked to play softball and baseball.
 As a child, she had played baseball with other children on the street and was selected before her brother for games.
 She studied baseball statistics carefully and became a fan of the New York Yankees.
 In the early 1970s, she became the pitcher on a celebrity all-star softball team.

 Carpenter's celebrity friends included Petula Clark, Olivia Newton-John, and Dionne Warwick.
-While she was enjoying success as a female drummer in what was primarily an all-male occupation, Carpenter's ideas were not in line with the women's liberation movement, saying that she felt that a wife should cook for her husband because men were unskilled at cooking and that she planned to do so when she married.

-In early interviews, Carpenter showed no interest in marriage or dating.
+While she was enjoying success as a female drummer in what was primarily an all-male occupation, Carpenter's ideas were not in line with the women's liberation movement, and she felt that a wife should cook for her husband because men were unskilled at cooking and that she planned to do so when she married.
+Still, in early interviews, Carpenter showed no interest in marriage or dating.
 She believed that a relationship would not survive constant touring, adding "as long as we're on the road most of the time, I will never marry."
 In 1976, she said that the music business created difficulty in meeting people and that she refused to wed simply for the sake of being married.
 Carpenter admitted to Newton-John that she longed for a happy marriage and family.
-She later dated several notable men including Mike Curb, Tony Danza, Terry Ellis, Tom Bahler, Mark Harmon, Steve Martin, Alan Osmond, and Bill Hudson.
-After a whirlwind romance, she married real-estate developer Thomas James Burris on August 31, 1980, in the Crystal Room of The Beverly Hills Hotel.
+She later dated several notable men, including Mike Curb, Tony Danza, Terry Ellis, Tom Bahler, Mark Harmon, Steve Martin, Alan Osmond, and Bill Hudson.

+After a whirlwind romance, she married the real-estate developer Thomas James Burris on August 31, 1980, in the Crystal Room of the Beverly Hills Hotel.
 Burris, divorced with an 18-year-old son, was nine years her senior.
-A few days prior to the ceremony, Carpenter was taped singing a new song, "Because We Are in Love", and the tape was played for guests during the wedding ceremony.
+A few days prior to the ceremony, Carpenter was taped singing a new song, "Because We Are in Love," and the tape was played for guests during the wedding ceremony.
 The song, written by her brother and John Bettis, was released in 1981.
 The couple settled in Newport Beach.